J-1 Non Degree Students

 Programs with K-12 sites of activity

 J-1 Non-Degree Students may not be eligible to participate in programs with K-12 sites of activity.
 Some programs may allow K-12 locations but typically for observational purposes only and are required to be updated in SEVIS as a site of activity.
 For more information on sites of activity and K-12 locations, please contact CGPS.

 Do not overstay past your status end date

 If you have been in the U.S. illegally (past your end date or authorized grace period) you may be subject to a 3 or 10 year bar from returning to the U.S. If you need to extend your I-20 or DS-2019, you must contact CGPS BEFORE the I-20 or DS-2019 end date.

 Do not accept public assistance

-If you receive any type of public assistance, you have violated your J-1 status.
+If you receive any type of public assistance, you have violated your F-1 or J-1 status.
 In the U.S., citizens and permanent residents are sometimes eligible for social benefits such as subsidized care and government assistance, such as food stamps, welfare or child care subsidies.
 Non-immigrants are typically not eligible for these benefits.
 If you have trouble supporting yourself or your family, or finding care, please contact CGPS and we will be happy to help you look for legal options.

 The Center for Global Programs & Services (CGPS) is the designated office on campus to provide immigration advising for international students, including English language students.
 The office has dedicated ISS Advisors to advise J-1 non-degree students at the University of Delaware.